DLC-link/gitbook-docs/architecture/interacting-with-bitcoin-contracts.md

 ## Step 2 | Router Wallet Communication

 Bitcoin Contracts are powered by the underlying technology known as DLCs (Discreet Log Contracts).
 These contracts involve two parties, an offeror and an acceptor.
 This is where the Router Wallet comes in.
-In our current setup the user's Hiro wallet acts as the acceptor and the Router Wallet acts as the offeror.
+In the current setup of the DLC.Link solution, the user's Hiro wallet acts as the acceptor and the Router Wallet acts as the offeror.
 But the Router Wallet is more than just a Bitcoin wallet.
 It communicates with both the `dlc-manager` and the attestors and manages the lifecycle of a Bitcoin Contract, from creation to closure.

-When a user wants to accept a Bitcoin Contract, they will first need to fetch an offer from the Router Wallet.
+When a user wishes to accept a Bitcoin Contract and invokes the specified function, the dApp is expected to retrieve a Bitcoin Contract offer from the Router Wallet.
 Once the request arrives at the Router Wallet, it will then create a Bitcoin Contract with the given parameters and send it to the user's Hiro wallet.
 The user can then accept the offer and the Router Wallet will manage the lifecycle of the Bitcoin Contract.

 ### Router Wallet Setup